Maynulislam98/Maynulislam98/README.md

 <h1 align="center">Hi 👋, I'm Md.Maynul Islam Moin</h1>
-<h3 align="left">I am a highly motivated Computer Science and Engineering graduate from Bangladesh Army University of Science and Technology (BAUST), Saidpur.
-My passion lies in software engineering, and I am eager to contribute to innovative projects while continuously learning and growing in this dynamic field.</h3>
+<h3 align="left">I am a highly motivated Computer Science and Engineering graduate from Bangladesh Army University of Science and Technology (BAUST), Saidpur.My passion lies in software engineering, and I am eager to contribute to innovative projects while continuously learning and growing in this dynamic field.</h3>
 <h4>
 About Me